 Implants offer stability because they fuse to your bone.
 Integration of the implants into your jaw also helps your replacement teeth feel more natural and some people also find the secure fit more comfortable than conventional substitutes.

 Candidates for dental implants need to have healthy gums and adequate bone to support the implant.
-A thorough evaluation will help determine whether you are a good candidate for dental implants.
+In some cases we will need to graft(add) bone or bone-like material to enhance the area which will receive the implant.

 Anyone who participates in a sport that carries a significant risk of injury should wear a mouth protector.
 This includes a wide range of sports like football, hockey, basketball, baseball, gymnastics, and volleyball.